AchalaVP/Machine-Learning/README.md

 #  Machine Learning Repository

 ##### Welcome to my Machine Learning repository!
-This repository is dedicated to storing all the machine learning codes and projects that I practice and execute as a beginner in the exciting world of data science and artificial intelligence.
+This repository is dedicated to storing all the machine learning codes and projects that I practice and execute as a beginner

 ## About